Bouncer: United Kingdom

 Licenses must be renewed every three years, and as of 2023, additional license-linked training must be taken.

 Licensed door supervisors must wear the licence (often worn on the upper arm) whilst on duty.
-This led to the common misconception that door supervisors are legally obliged to show their ID to members of the public upon request; in reality, in order to protect their identities from aggressive clients they only have to present ID to police and licensing authorities.
+This led to the common misconception that door supervisors are legally obliged to show their ID to members of the public upon request; in reality, to protect their identities from aggressive clients they only have to present ID to police and licensing authorities.
 The 2010 UK quango reforms includes the SIA amongst many other quangos the coalition government intended to be disbanded, ostensibly on the overall grounds of cost, despite the SIA being essentially self-funding via licence payments.

 Australia

 In Australia, bouncers are required to be legally licensed as crowd controllers.
 Licensing varies across the states and territories, and a crowd controller needs to apply under the Mutual Recognition Scheme to work in another state, having their license formally recognised by the state they wish to work in.
 In Queensland, these licenses require the undertaking of a security provider course, which teaches the licensee techniques in physical restraints, use of force, conflict negotiation and deescalation, first-aid and CPR, and details the legal requirements and obligations of the crowd controller.